vitomadio/Context-API-Forms/README.md

 ### Context-Api-Forms

-Is a Higher Order Component that uses Context API to keep form state in a context api store.
+Is a very lightweight Higher Order Component that uses Context API to manage form state.

 #### Motivation

-Looking for a lightest alternative to redux-forms for managing forms state.
+Looking for a lighter alternative to redux-forms in order to manage form state.

 #### Instalation